lmfit/lmfit-py/doc/intro.rst

 These shortcomings are really do solely to the use of traditional arrays of variables, as matches closely the implementation of the Fortran code.
-The lmfit module overcomes these shortcomings by using objects -- a core reason for wokring with Python.
+The lmfit module overcomes these shortcomings by using objects -- a core reason for working with Python.
 The key concept for lmfit is to use :class:`Parameter` objects instead of plain floating point numbers as the variables for the fit.
 By using :class:`Parameter` objects (or the closely related